-The Group complied with all the relevant laws and regulations that have a significant impact on the Group relating to health and safety during the year ended 31st March 2022.
+The Group complied with all the relevant laws and regulations that have a significant impact on the Group relating to health and safety during the year ended 31st March 2023.

-An extra raft of anti-epidemic measures against COVID-19 has been implemented to safeguard health and safety of our staff members and guests.
-These include compulsory testing for all front-line staff (hotel operation and building management), stepping up of environmental hygiene and sanitation procedures within our hotel and commercial building premises, installation of thermometric turrets at building entrances for measuring body temperature, splitting staffs into A,B team and A,B site, work from home, having zoom meeting, provision of disposable face masks to employees and hand sanitizers in all public areas, enforcing health declaration on hotel guests check-in and the government's "Leave Home Safe" riskexposure app, distribution of Health Advice on Prevention of Severe Respiratory Disease for hotel guests and the periodic disinfectant spray of public area of commercial buildings managed by our Group.
-On construction aspect, the Group has requested all contractors to take regular testing of site workers and prevent those with symptoms from entering our sites.
+We implemented anti-epidemic measures to safeguard the health and safety of our staff members and guests during the COVID-19 pandemic.
+These include the usage of video conferencing and adopting specific work arrangements for all employees, such as working from home and splitting teams to work at different locations, stepping up of environmental hygiene and sanitation procedures within hotel premises; the installation of thermographic turrets at entrances for measuring body temperature; the provision of disposable face masks to employees and hand sanitizers in all public areas; enforcing Health Declaration on Check-in and the government's "Leave Home Safe" risk-exposure app; and the distribution of Health Advice on Prevention of Severe Respiratory Disease for hotel guests.

-Our quarantine hotels' essential hardware, such as ventilation and exhaust fan systems, toilet facilities, and drainage systems, must also adhere to stricter regulations in order to prevent epidemics.
-Additionally, our staff must complete in-depth and pertinent infection control training courses that are organised and/ or specified by the department of health in order to perform cleaning and disinfection duties.
+In order to prevent epidemics during COVID lockdowns, our quarantine hotels' essential hardware, such as ventilation and exhaust fan systems, toilet facilities, and drainage systems, adhered to stricter regulations.
+Additionally, our staff completed in-depth and pertinent infection control training courses that were organised and/or specified by the department of health when performing cleaning and disinfection duties.